Discrete ABP Estimate and Convergence Rates for Linear Elliptic Equations in Non-divergence Form: Approximation of uniformly elliptic equations

-has support contained in the ball $B_{Q \epsilon} (0)$ with radius $Q\epsilon$ where $Q = \lambda^{-1/2}$.
-If $u$ is just defined in $\dm$, then the integral in \eqref{integral} is problematic for values of $x$ close to $\bdry$ unless $u$ is suitably extended outside $\dm$; the zero extension is used in \cite{CaffarelliSilvestre10} which restricts the order of accuracy.
-Our goal is to avoid an extension by suitably modifying the definition of $\du x y$ for $x$ near $\bdry$ and at the same time retain the second order accuracy.
+has support contained in the ball $B_{Q \epsilon} (0)$ with radius $Q\epsilon$ where $Q = (\Lambda - \frac 12 \lambda)^{1/2}$.
+If $u$ is just defined in $\dm$, then the integral in \eqref{integral} is problematic for values of $x$ close to $\bdry$ unless $u$ is suitably extended outside $\dm$; an $H^1$ extension is used in \cite{CaffarelliSilvestre10} which restricts the order of accuracy.
+Our goal is to avoid an extension by suitably modifying the definition of $\du x y$ for $x$ near $\bdry$ and at the same time retain exactness for quadratic polynomials.
 To this end, we denote the region bounded away from the boundary by